akshay-kumar-singh/Job-Portal-Frontend/README.md

-Job Seeker Portal - Frontend
+# Job Seeker Portal - Frontend

+Welcome to the Job Seeker Portal frontend repository!
 This repository contains the frontend code for the Job Seeker Portal, a MERN (MongoDB, Express.js, React.js, Node.js) project where job seekers can apply for jobs posted by employers.

+## Overview

+The Job Seeker Portal is a web application designed to connect job seekers and employers.
+It provides a platform for job posting by employers and job application by job seekers.

+## Features

+- **Job Listing:** Employers can post jobs with detailed descriptions, and job seekers can browse and search for available jobs.
+- **Job Application:** Job seekers can apply for jobs by submitting their resumes and cover letters.
+- **Authentication:** Secure user authentication and authorization mechanisms for both employers and job seekers.
+- **Integration with Cloudinary:** Employers can store images related to job postings using Cloudinary.

-Getting Started
+## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy of the frontend up and running, follow these simple steps:

-Prerequisites
+### Prerequisites

 Make sure you have Node.js and npm installed on your local machine.

-Installation
+### Installation

-Clone the repo
+1. Clone the repo:
 git clone https://github.com/your-username/job-seeker-portal-frontend.git

-Navigate to the project directory
+2. Navigate to the project directory: cd job-seeker-portal-frontend

-cd job-seeker-portal-frontend
-Install dependencies
+3. Install dependencies:
 npm install

-Usage
+### Usage

-Start the development server
+Start the development server:
 npm start

 Open your browser and go to http://localhost:3000 to view the application.

-Features
-Job listing with search and filter options.
-Job application functionality.
-User authentication and authorization.
-Integration with Cloudinary for image storage.
-Contributing
+### Contributing
-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

-Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
+Contributions to the Job Seeker Portal frontend are welcome!
+If you have any ideas, suggestions, or bug fixes, feel free to open an issue or submit a pull request.

-License
+### License

-Distributed under the MIT License.
-See LICENSE for more information.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

-Contact
+### Contact

-Your Name - akshaysing075@gmail.com
+For any inquiries or support, please contact akshaysing975@gmail.com.